 The boiler’s size is as important as its efficiency.
 If the boiler is undersized, it won’t work efficiently; if it is oversized, it will cost you more to heat your home.
-At DG Heating and Cooling, we use an Air Conditioning Contractors of America (ACCA) Manual J calculation to determine the right boiler type and size.
+At DG Heating & Cooling, we use an Air Conditioning Contractors of America (ACCA) Manual J calculation to determine the right boiler type and size.
 The calculation will take into consideration your home’s foundation, wall thicknesses, insulation values, windows, air filtration and more.

 Boilers only provide heat; so you’ll need a cooling system, too, if you want to air condition your home.